puzed/wrapguard/README.md

 ### Pre-compiled Binaries

-Download pre-compiled binaries for common operating systems from the [releases page](https://github.com/puzed/wrapguard/releases).
+Download pre-compiled binaries for Linux and macOS from the [releases page](https://github.com/puzed/wrapguard/releases).

 **No additional dependencies required** - WrapGuard is a single binary that includes everything needed to create WireGuard connections.
 You don't need WireGuard installed on your host machine, kernel modules, or any other VPN software.